-Now in his 28th year of providing commitment and care for Augusta University as the Director of Athletics, Clint Bryant has firmly established himself as one of the most reputable administrators and leaders for equality in the state of Georgia, the Southeast and in the nation.
+Providing commitment and care for Augusta University as the Director of Athletics, Clint Bryant has firmly established himself as one of the most reputable administrators and leaders for equality in the state of Georgia, the Southeast and in the nation.
+Bryant is now in his 31st year at the head of Augusta University Athletics

-He oversees a 13-sport athletics department that has steadily fought for conference and regional honors.
-Under Bryant’s leadership, Jaguar programs have enjoyed success on and off the playing fields and courts.
+He oversees a 13-sport athletics department that has steadily fought for conference, regional, and national honors.
+Under Bryant’s leadership, Augusta’s programs have enjoyed success on and off the playing fields and courts.

 On Friday Oct.
 28, 2016, Bryant was inducted into the Augusta City Classic Hall of Fame for his contributions in the community over his tenure.
 The Augusta City Classic Hall of Fame Banquet was held in Augusta, Ga.
 Bryant was inducted at the banquet and also recognized during halftime of the annual Augusta City Classic Football Game.